askpravin/store-page-theming-assignment2/README.md

-# GoGetWell.ai Theme System Implementation Assignment#2
+# GoGetWell.ai Theme System Implementation Assignment

 ## Project Overview

 You'll be implementing a comprehensive multi-theme system for our platform that adapts the entire interface based on different medical specialties.
 This goes beyond simple color changes - each theme should provide a distinct and cohesive user experience tailored to different medical contexts.

+The primary objective of this assignment is to evaluate your ability to perform complex frontend tasks.

 ## Requirements